GoHypernet/hypernet-protocol/packages/contracts/contracts/modules/README.md

 ### Buy NFI

-This [module](/packages/contracts/contracts/modules/BuyModule.sol) lets creators bulk sell pre-minted NFIs from their NFR.
-Any NFI held by an address with the `REGISTRAR_ROLE`, can be bought by first approving this contract to pull `registrationFee` amount of `registrationToken` from the purchaser's acount and then calling `buyNFI` with the desired `tokenid` and NFR contract address.
-Here is an [example](/packages/contracts/test/upgradeable-registry-enumerable-test.js#L493) of how to buy and sell NFI's with this module.
+This [module](/packages/contracts/contracts/modules/BuyModule.sol) lets `REGISTRAR_ROLE_ADMIN`s bulk sell pre-minted NFIs from their NFR.
+Any NFI held by an address with the `REGISTRAR_ROLE`, can be bought by first approving this contract to pull `registrationFee` amount of
+`registrationToken` from the purchaser's account and then calling `buyNFI` with the desired `tokenid` and NFR contract address.
+Here is an
+[example](/packages/contracts/test/upgradeable-registry-enumerable-test.js#L493) of how to buy and sell NFI's with this module.

 ### Lazy Minting